 All court costs and fees are due at the time of the request (on or before the initial appearance date or at the time of your court appearance).
 Your request must be made in writing.
 If you were operating a motorcycle, you must take a motorcycle operator's training course.
 At the time of the request you must do the following:

-Present your valid Texas drivers license OR proof of active military duty or proof that you are a spouse or dependent child of a person on active military duty along with proof of financial responsibility (automobile liability insurance that shows you as a covered driver);
+- Present your valid Texas drivers license OR proof of active military duty or proof that you are a spouse or dependent child of a person on active military duty along with proof of financial responsibility (automobile liability insurance that shows you as a covered driver);

 - Plead Guilty or No Contest;

-Submit your Request for Driving Safety Course form and swear to an affidavit that you are not currently taking a driving safety course and that you have not taken one in the 12 months preceding the date of this violation.
+- Submit your Request for Driving Safety Course form and swear to an affidavit that you are not currently taking a driving safety course and that you have not taken one in the 12 months preceding the date of this violation.

 If your request is granted by the Judge, your case will be postponed for 90 days to allow you time to complete the course and obtain a certified copy of your driving record.
 You must attend a driving safety course that has been approved by the Texas Education Agency (TEA) or motorcycle operator's course approved by the Texas Department of Public Safety.

-You can order and instantly print out a certified copy of your driving record (version 3A) online at www.texas.gov, then follow the link to "Driver Records".
-You can also order the record by mail by completing and mailing in the Texas DPS Application for Driver Record order form (click here for the driver record order form).
+- You can order and instantly print out a certified copy of your driving record (version 3A) online at https://txapps.texas.gov/tolapp/txldrcdr/TXDPSLicenseeManager.
+You can also order the record by mail by completing and mailing in the Texas DPS Application for Driver Record order form (see link on right).

 - Have not completed a driving safety course or motorcycle operator training course within the 12 months preceding the date of the current offense;

-Are not currently taking the course for another traffic offense;
+- Are not currently taking the course for another traffic offense;

-Do not hold a commercial driver's license currently or at the time of the violation; and
+- Do not hold a commercial driver's license currently or at the time of the violation; and

 - Are charged with an offense involving the operation of a motor vehicle under Subtitle C, Rules of the Road, Transportation Code (Chapters 541-600) or Disobeying warning signs and barricades (Section 472.022 Transportation Code).
 Note: If you are charged with Unrestrained Child, you are eligible for DSC, but you must complete a special DSC class that includes 4 hours of instruction on child restraints.

 - Leaving Scene of Accident or Failure to give information at accident scene

 - Fleeing or Attempting to Elude Police Officers;

 - Passing a School Bus;

 - A serious traffic violation as defined by Section 522.003(25) Transportation Code (commercial vehicle);

 - An offense in a construction maintenance zone when workers are present;

 - Speeding 25 mph or more over the posted speed limit

 - Speeding at a speed of 95 mph or more, regardless of the posted speed limit

 By the end of the 90 day period, you must turn in the following 2 documents together:

-The "Court Copy" of your DSC certificate of completion.
+- The "Court Copy" of your DSC certificate of completion.
 The certificate must be signed by you.

-If you have a good reason why you were unable to present your proof within the time required, the judge may, but is not required to, accept your documents at that time or grant you an extension of time.
-Failure to appear at the Show Cause Hearing will result in a conviction against you for the offense, the maximum fine will be imposed.
+If you have a good reason why you were unable to present your proof within the time required, the judge may, but is not required to, accept your documents at the Show Cause Hearing or grant you an extension of time.
+Failure to appear at the Show Cause Hearing will result in a conviction against you for the offense, and the maximum fine will be imposed.